omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 The [Faceted Browse module](https://omeka.org/s/modules/FacetedBrowse){target=_blank} lets you create "browse resource" pages with facets (filter and sort functions) that site visitors can use to explore your collections.
 Faceted Browse pages can be made for items, items sets, or media.

-With this module, site managers are able to configure faceted browsing pages and add them to a site's [navigation](../sites/site_navigation.md).
-End users are then able to browse through resources and use the facets to narrow the results in a logical and intuitive manner.
+With this module, site managers configure faceted browsing pages based on a specific site's resources.
+End users can then browse through those resources and use the facets to narrow the results in a logical and intuitive manner.
 This functionality is similar to the filtering options on many websites and should be easy for users to manage as long as you have clear language.

 The [public view](#public-views) section below shows how these facets display for single and multi-category pages.

-Faceted browse pages exist as separate [pages](../sites/site_pages.md).
+Faceted browsing [pages](../sites/site_pages.md) can be added to a site's [navigation](../sites/site_navigation.md).
 You can [add faceted browsing to a page as a block](#faceted-browse-preview-page-block) that will preview the FB page, but not have its full functionality.

 Faceted Browse content can be set as the default search display when a user types into the search bar at the top of an Omeka S site.